danielmichaels/databank/playbook/pages/Interview-Questions.md

 > major mistake you've made and what you did to correct it

+> finish something late and perfect, or on time and imperfect?

+> tell me something that isn't on your resume but is important for us to know about you?

+> whats the most important skill you've learnt in current role? what do you need to improve on?

+> biggest challenge in your current role?

+> feedback you've recieved that was difficult at the time but ultimately proved valuable?

+> dinner with three famour people no longer living; who and why?

+## Questions for the interviewers

+> Languages used mostly

+> Development systems in use?
+IDE, environments, network

+> What does a typical team look like? numbers, roles

+> does the company run workshops or trainings? pay for training?

+> what would my day look like?

+> what do you enjoy most about working here?

+> I don't have domain knowledge in X, how important is it for me to succeed?
+Do you offer training for it?

 __the pitch__

 > I am a _____ at ____ and I work as a ____ for _____